 What can you do?

-Again check to see if there is any way the manufacturing processes can be simplified for your boxes.
+Again, check to see if there is any way the manufacturing processes can be simplified for your boxes.
 If they cannot, and the costs of inefficient production are increasingly being passed to you, it may be time to look at new suppliers.

-Sub-contracting / reselling
+Sub-contracting and reselling

-It is worth bearing in mind that whether this is possible or not depends on the type of packaging you use (stock or custom), the volumes you use, and potentially being able to absorb the upfront tooling cost when switching.
+It is worth bearing in mind that whether this is possible depends on the type of packaging you use (stock or custom), the volumes you use, and potentially being able to absorb the upfront tooling cost when switching.